Paul Knapman: Libyan Embassy Siege, 1984

-On 17 April in 1984 there was a protest demonstration outside the Libyan Embassy in St.James' Square, London.
+On 17 April 1984, there was a protest demonstration outside the Libyan Embassy in St. James' Square, London.
 Shots were fired from the Embassy injuring demonstrators and killing WPC Yvonne Fletcher.
 At the inquest it was shown that the shots came from the first floor of the Embassy and the pathologist Dr. West opined that her fatal injury was consistent with this.
 The inquest jury concluded she was unlawfully killed.

 Clapham Junction rail crash, 1988

 On Monday 12 December 1988, just outside Clapham Junction railway station a crowded train from Basingstoke was shunted at speed from behind by a following train from Bournemouth, a third train from London on the adjacent line collided with the wreckage, a fourth train stopped in time. thirty-five people were killed.

-The site of the crash and the dead were within the jurisdiction of the Coroner for Inner West London and the bodies were taken to an expanded mortuary at Westminster.
+The site of the crash and the dead were within the jurisdiction of the coroner for Inner West London and the bodies were taken to an expanded mortuary at Westminster.
 All the inquests were opened and adjourned at Westminster Coroner's Court.

 The inquests into all 35 people were subsequently held at a special court at Westminster Council House.
 It started with a very brief outline of the timings and mechanisms of the accident.
-Then subsequently the Coroner and jury heard the following evidence regarding each of the deceased: an outline of personal details, including character of each person provided by a relative; evidence of how precisely they were identified; an indication of where precisely they were at the time of the collision, assisted by visual aids; and a brief summary of injuries and the cause of death provided by the pathologist.
+Then subsequently the coroner and jury heard the following evidence regarding each of the deceased: an outline of personal details, including character of each person provided by a relative; evidence of how precisely they were identified; an indication of where precisely they were at the time of the collision, assisted by visual aids; and a brief summary of injuries and the cause of death provided by the pathologist.

-Then, having heard the evidence on each of the 35 people, the Coroner announced he was adjourning the inquest for a Public Enquiry to be held by Anthony Hidden QC who had been appointed for that purpose by The Secretary of State for Transport under regulations of The Railways Act 1871.
+Then, having heard the evidence on each of the 35 people, the coroner announced he was adjourning the inquest for a Public Enquiry to be held by Anthony Hidden QC who had been appointed for that purpose by The Secretary of State for Transport under regulations of The Railways Act 1871.

-The cause of the crash was found to be that a wiring fault in signalling mean that the signal would not show red even though the track circuit ahead was occupied by a train.
+The cause of the crash was found to be that a wiring fault in signaling mean that the signal would not show red even though the track circuit ahead was occupied by a train.
 Re-wiring had recently been performed on Clapham Junction A box, and redundant wires had not been cut back and insulated sufficiently causing a false feed.
 A number of recommendations were made.
 (Ref: Hidden 1989) Following a prosecution, British Rail were fined £250,000 for a breach of the Health & Safety at Work etc. Act.
 Knapman concluded it was not necessary to resume the inquests.